BRGM/ComPASS/doc/simulation_object.rst

 Most of the parameters used to run a simulation are accessible through a simulation object.
 The simulation object is created at the beginning of the script from one of the available physics, e.g.:
-:code:`simulation=ComPASS.load_eos("water2ph")`
+:code:`simulation=ComPASS.load_physics("water2ph")`

 .. warning::
-    As of today, simulation is a *fake* object that wraps a mix of pure python methods and compiled methods that reside in the eos module.
+    As of today, simulation is a *fake* object that wraps a mix of pure python methods and compiled methods that reside in the physics module.

     This is bound, and our mid-term goal is to implement a plain simulation object, with the goal to be able to handle several simulation objects at the same time.